ULAS-HiPR/relay/camera/README.md

 # camera

 Camera is a service running the libcamera library to capture images from a HQ Raspberry Pi FishEye camera and save them to disk.
 These images are watched by the agrinet service to generate synthetic NIR images from them.
+Its a bash script symlinked to `/usr/bin/sat_camera` for easy access.

 ## Installation